sturdy-barnacle/emberwisp-waitlist/docs/QUICKSTART.md

 - `assets/waitlist-pages.css` exists
 - `waitlist-confirmed.html` exists in root
 - `waitlist-error.html` exists in root
+- `unsubscribe-success.html` exists in root
+- `unsubscribe-error.html` exists in root

 ✅ **Form added to a page:**
 - You added the `{% include waitlist-form.html ... %}` line to at least one page